ice-leng/sponge/README.md

     - Test code;
     - Build and deployment scripts, etc.

-4. **Generate code on the page, simple and easy to use**
+4. **Generate Code on the Page, Simple and Easy to Use**

-5. **Supports the AI assistant in generating reference code that aligns with business logic, enhancing development efficiency.** Click to view the [usage documentation](https://go-sponge.com/assistant).
+   Sponge allows code generation directly on the page, making it simpler and more user-friendly than using the command line.
+You only need to fill in the relevant parameters on the page to generate code with one click.

+5. **Deep Integration with AI Assistant (DeepSeek or ChatGPT)**
+   Sponge comes with a built-in AI assistant, combining the strengths of both to form a comprehensive and efficient development solution:
+   - **Sponge**: Handles infrastructure code generation (service framework, CRUD API interfaces, and custom API interfaces without business logic implementation).
+   - **DeepSeek or ChatGPT**: Focuses on business logic implementation (table structure DDL design, custom API interface definition, and business logic implementation code).

 <br>